Hidden Truths: Most Martial Artists Can’t Fight

 Okay, so about street fights and altercations, and how most martial artists can’t fight.
-They would be made to look foolish in an altercation with an aggressive untrained person and if were to get attacked on the streets by surprise you wouldn’t instantly go into karate mode.
+They would be made to look foolish in an altercation with an aggressive untrained person and if we were to get attacked on the streets by surprise they wouldn’t instantly go into karate mode.

-The guy from martial arts journey on YouTube did a recent video about Krav Maga and how some Krav Maga practitioners have started to change his mind about the practice of Krav Maga, and how it’s different than Aikido.
-But anyway, he asked a question at the end like “Are these legit guys, are they the exception or are they the norm?” and he said “in my experience they are the exception”.
+The guy from the martial arts journey on YouTube did a recent video about Krav Maga and how some Krav Maga practitioners have started to change their minds about the practice of Krav Maga, and how it’s different than Aikido.
+But anyway, he asked a question at the end “Are these legit guys, are they the exception or are they the norm?” and he said, “in my experience, they are the exception”.
 And I feel the same here but not just for Krav Maga, right?

 I’ve trained with like at least 60 Krav Maga practitioners and instructors.
-Not just noobs but like actual instructors, and three, maybe four of them out of 60 knew how to fight.
-And by fight I’m not saying they were like high level.
-I’m saying they knew how to intelligently defend themselves in a physical hand-to-hand altercation and the rest were pretty helpless to be honest.
-Pretty helpless against any level of real aggression and real violence, but I can say the exact same thing about karate.
+Not just noobs but actual instructors, and three, maybe four of them out of 60 knew how to fight.
+And by fight, I’m not saying they were at a high level.
+I’m saying they knew how to intelligently defend themselves in a physical hand-to-hand altercation and the rest were pretty helpless, to be honest.
+Pretty helpless against any level of real aggression and real violence, but I can say the exact thing about karate.
 I love karate.
 I hold ranks in several karate styles.
 I have many friends that do karate.
 It’s great!
 It’s awesome but the overwhelming majority of karate practitioners that I’ve trained with are just not very good at fighting.
-Some of them are totally legit badasses, but they’re the exceptions and not the norm.
+Some of them are legit badasses, but they’re the exceptions and not the norm.

 Who are most Martial Artists?